 One of Trump’s first actions upon taking office, in fact, was to pull the U.S. out of the Trans-Pacific Partnership (TPP), a comprehensive deal that would have created a free trade zone with 11 other Pacific trading powers, including Japan and Australia.

 However, since this initial populist move, Trump seems to have moderated his trade policy considerably.
-For example, Trump’s nominee for chief trade negotiator has signaled an openness to continuing talks on a massive trade agreement with Europe, making it less likely to meet the same fate as the TPP.
+For example, Trump’s nominee for chief trade negotiator has signaled an openness to continue talks on a massive trade agreement with Europe, making it less likely to meet the same fate as the TPP.
 And Trump has abandoned efforts to eliminate the trade-promoting Export-Import Bank.

 Perhaps most consequentially, at the president’s recent Mar-a-Lago summit with China’s Xi Jinping, the two leaders came to an agreement to avoid a trade war, and Trump soon after decided not to label China formally as a currency manipulator.